On Berndt's summation formula: Introduction and Main Summation formulas

 In the second line we have made the change of variable $x\rightarrow x/m.$ In the third line we invoked the Poisson summation formula for cosine transforms.
 In the fourth line we have invoked the M$\ddot{u}$ntz formula [14, pg.29, eq.(2.11.1), $x\rightarrow 1/x,$ $v\rightarrow v/x$]

-where $0<\Re(s)=c<1.$ This formula may be applied, since the first order derivative of $f$ is continuous, $f$ has growth $O(x^{-m}),$ $m>1,$ for large $x$ by hypothesis of the theorem. \end{proof} Theorem 1.1 may be recovered from Berndt's formula (1.1) by choosing the set $S=\mathbb{N},$ and the function $f$ to be the Fourier cosine transform of a function.
+where $0<\Re(s)=c<1.$ This formula may be applied, since the first order derivative of $f$ is continuous, $f(x)$ has growth $O(x^{-m}),$ $m>1,$ for large $x$ by hypothesis of the theorem. \end{proof} Theorem 1.1 may be recovered from Berndt's formula (1.1) by choosing the set $S=\mathbb{N},$ and the function $f$ to be the Fourier cosine transform of a function.
 Since $f$ is then an even function, the result follows after proceeding with our steps involving the M$\ddot{u}$ntz formula.
-As it turns out, there are many interesting applications of Theorem 1.1 which were not included in the list provided in [2].
+One advantage to our application of Mellin inversion, is we may work with discontinuous functions to obtain formulas valid almost everywhere.
+An example of this will be provided in the next theorem.
+As a result, we are able to produce applications from Theorem 1.1 not included in the list provided in [2], which restricted examples to continuous functions.
 H. Davenport [4] offered a curious Fourier series for a series involving the fractional part function over a class of arithmetic functions.
 Let $[x]$ be the integer part of $x,$ and write $\{x\}=x-[x],$ Note that,

 For a well-known proof involving Mellin inversion see [13].
-The identity we wish to prove is: \begin{theorem} ([4]) For irrational $x,$ and assuming absolute convergence,
+Although Theorem 1.1 assumes continuity in the hypothesis, we may extend our examples to discontinuous functions by exploiting properties of Mellin inversion.
+It is a known property that Mellin inversion recovers the original function in this case almost everywhere when discontinuities exist (e.g. [12, pg.93]).
+The identity we wish to prove in the next theorem has also been noted in the theorem in [13, pg.348] to assume absolute and uniform convergence of the Dirichlet series $\sum_{n\ge1}b(n)n^{-s},$ for $\Re(s)>0.$ \begin{theorem} ([4]) For irrational $x>0,$ and assuming absolute and uniform convergence of the Dirichlet series $\sum_{n\ge1}b(n)n^{-s},$ for $\Re(s)=1+\delta,$ $\delta>0,$

 \end{theorem} \begin{proof} First, we select in Theorem 1.1 and notice that by [12]